 Not all construction financing works the same way.
 The right loan structure depends on your project type, timeline, and exit strategy.
 Here are the primary options available to commercial developers:

 Ground-Up Construction Loans fund new development from raw land through certificate of occupancy.
+Our vertical construction financing programs support projects from foundation to completion.
 These carry the most risk for lenders and typically offer 65% to 75% LTC with 12 to 24 month terms.

 Renovation and Rehab Loans finance major improvements to existing structures.
 Because the underlying asset already exists, lenders may offer slightly higher leverage at 70% to 80% LTC.